Cissus discolor [KISS-us, DIS-kol-or], comes from the island of Java, where it’s found growing in the warm tropical rain forests.

 During the winter, keep it at temperatures between 65° – 70° degrees Fahrenheit (18° C – 21° C).

-Outside of the native climates, it grows well indoors at normal room temperature.
+Outside of the native climates, it grows well indoors at normal room temperature and partial shade.

 Watering and Feeding